silvercart/silvercart/docs/en/01_Techbase/01_Develop/03_The_Plugin_System.md

 - - -
 The plugin system has some advantages to just using decorators:

-1. All pluggable methods are put together in one file (the plugin provider) that can easily be found via the naming convention, e.g. for “SilvercartOrder” the plugin provider is called “SilvercartOrderPluginProvider”.
+1. All pluggable methods are put together in one file (the plugin provider) that can easily be found via the naming convention, e.g. for “Order” the plugin provider is called “OrderPluginProvider”.
-2. Otherwise you would have to check the source code of SilvercartOrder and find out, what methods are extendable.
+2. Otherwise you would have to check the source code of Order and find out, what methods are extendable.
-3. We can gather common methods for all plugins in the base class “SilvercartPlugin”.
+3. We can gather common methods for all plugins in the base class “Plugin”.
 4. When multiple plugins are decorated into one plugin provider method their output is merged automatically.
 5. The gates are open for later developments like priorities when multiple plugins are decorated into one plugin provider method